rrrrrrri/fgt-gadgets/README.md

 # FortiGate gadgets

+The tools in this repository are intended for security research purposes only and should not be used in production environments.

 ## License

 Note: Only tested on FortiGate VM appliance.

 The "license_old.py" script is used for older versions. eg: FortiGate VM64 v7.4.1

 The "license_new.py" script is used for newer versions. eg: FortiGate VM64 v7.4.3

-### Usage
+### Base license

 For older versions, executing the command `python3 license_old.py` will generate the `License.lic` file.
 Just import the file into the system.